scurker/scurker.com/contents/resume/index.md

         <h4>Daxko</h4>
         <date>April 2011 - October 2013</date>
         <ul>
-          <li>Lead Interaction Designer for the accounting application.</li>
+          <li>Led interaction design for the Accounting product.</li>
-          <li>Helped to convert the framework accounting application from a 5 year old version of EXT to the latest version of jQuery.</li>
+          <li>Helped to convert the core framework javascript library from a 5 year old version of EXTJS to the latest version of jQuery.</li>
           <li>Helped create a web standards group to standardize specifications across all company applications.</li>
-          <li>Created a new set of icons to be used across company applications.</li>
+          <li>Created a new set of icons to be used across all products.</li>
         </ul>
       </li>
       <li class="experience">